RRafakat/VideoGallery/README.md

-# VideoGallery
+# resturant
-People can watch and review every videos
+People can view and review every resturants